-The Hawaiian Airlines A330 First Class cabin contains three rows with 18 Italian-made Poltrona-Frau leather seats arranged in a 2-2-2 configuration.
+The Hawaiian Airlines First Class cabin contains three rows with 18 Italian-made Poltrona-Frau leather seats arranged in a 2-2-2 configuration.
 Each 20.5-inch seat converts into a 76 inch long lie-flat bed.
-The 2-2-2 seating arrangement works well for couples and families.
-And with an optional privacy screen, the seats are also appropriate for solo and business travellers.
+The spacious 2-2-2 seating arrangement works well for couples and families.
+With an optional privacy screen, the seats are also appropriate for solo and business travellers.

-While the cabin reflects Hawaii’s natural environment and history, the flight crew in the new Hawaiian Airlines A330 First Class cabin seem to embody the Aloha Spirit.
-A warm welcome, custom Mai Tai cocktail, and personal pre-flight briefing from the A330 Captain set the tone for a memorable flight in the Hawaiian Airlines First Class cabin.
+The flight crew in the Hawaiian Airlines First Class cabin seem to embody the Aloha Spirit.
+I appreciated the warm welcome, custom Mai Tai cocktail, and personal pre-flight briefing from the Captain.

-The Hawaiian Airlines A330 First Class menu features island-inspired drinks and meals showcasing some of Hawaii’s talented chefs.
-The flight from Honolulu to Seattle featured menu items created by Chef Sheldon Simeon, the owner and Executive Chef of Tin Roof Maui.
+The First Class menu features island-inspired drinks and meals showcasing some of Hawaii’s talented chefs.
+The flight from Honolulu to Seattle featured menu items created by Chef Sheldon Simeon, owner and Executive Chef of Tin Roof Maui.

 After a pre-departure Mai Tai, I selected a glass of Los Padres wine to accompany a bowl of Mauna Loa macadamia nuts.
-A roasted beet salad, ginger scallion pesto with udon noodles, and passion chocolate cake followed the pre-dinner drink service.
 Passengers were offered a selection of appetizers and entrées.
-The cabin was dark – it was difficult to photograph the food.
+I enjoyed a roasted beet salad, ginger scallion pesto with udon noodles, and passion chocolate cake.

 A cozy fleece Olu’Olu brand blanket and a pillow are available to Hawaiian Airlines First Class passengers.
 I found the tiny, synthetic covered pillow inconsistent with a premium travel experience.